 - Saving 10%/mo in Stocks and 4 Nomads with 5% Down, Two Roommates at $600/mo Each for First 3 Years

 - Saving 10%/mo in Stocks and 4 Nomads with 5% Down, $1,400/mo in Social Security Starting in May, 2030

 Model Your Personal Situation: Even More Advanced Scenarios

 These are our most advanced and sophisticated Scenarios that you may want to copy to your Planner™ to model your personal situation.
-These require the highest level Premium plan: the Consultation Plan.
+These require the highest level Premium plan: the Premium plan.

 - 100 Monte Carlo runs: Saving $100/mo in Stocks, Stock Market Return Variable

 - 100 Monte Carlo runs: Saving 10%/mo in Stocks, Stock Market Return Variable